hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 # Intro: Jeremy Ellis (@rocksetta) TinyML Teacher Feedback 2022

 I am Jeremy Ellis, Twitter <a href="https://twitter.com/rocksetta">@rocksetta</a>, <a href="https://github.com/hpssjellis">Github Profile</a>, <a href="https://rocksetta.com/">www.rocksetta</a>
-I have a gift, anything I understand I can teach to a 10 year old!
+I can teach anything complex that I understand to a 10 year old!
 The problem is getting me to understand it!
 I am still a bit stuck on Quantum Computing, my Github about it is <a href="https://github.com/hpssjellis/my-examples-for-quantum-computing">here</a>

 I presently teach: 3D Printing, Animation, Game Development (Coding) and Robotics with Machine Learning

-I strongly feel undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
-Unfortunately simplification often results in a loss of understanding and the ability to create new methods.
+I strongly feel University Undergrads of all disciplines should have some form of hands on Machine Learning and Robotics before graduation.
+Unfortunately simplification often results in a loss of creative flexibility.
 So the challenge is: how to simplifiy ML without losing computing flexibility.